Do We Have Enough Glutamine?

 Glutamine is the most abundant amino acid in the body, which accounts for 60% of the skeletal muscle amino acid pool.
 As said earlier, every amino acid, be it essential or non-essential is foremost important.
 Though our body synthesizes glutamine, we need to ensure that we have optimum levels of it.

 As glutamine constitutes the highest portion of the muscle amino pool, it is required in particularly large amounts to repair the damage caused to the muscle and also to rebuild them.
-What happens is due to increased usage of muscles in our daily activity, they soon get damaged.
+What happens is due to an increased usage of muscles in our daily activity, they soon get damaged.
 Muscle growth gets hindered if muscle protein synthesis does not exceed the muscle protein breakdown.

 1. Sometimes due to prolonged exercise, serious illness, surgery, trauma, glutamine levels in blood depletes.
 Such times, our body may not be able to produce enough of it and tries to release more of this amino acid by breaking the protein store.
 This shortfall of Glutamine could promote wasting of muscle tissue.
 Glutamine supplement can help us meet this imbalance.